Sebdevar/order-queue/README.md

 ### Why no ORM?
 I lack knowledge of node ORMs and wanted to reduce the scope of extra things to learn, so I went straight to .sql files instead... until I ran into a "compile" issue that refused to transfer the files, so I reverted to SQL strings.

-### Helm chart status
-I haven't completed the deployment part with helm charts, and this is something I am currently learning to develop, so my knowledge in that area is limited.

-### Final note
-While this developer case is far from complete, I believe it is sufficient to provide an idea of my development process.
-I value a clean and readable code above all, this also shows in my commit history that will provide you good insights on my development flow.

 # To run locally
 Note that the following commands include customizable configurations, notably the database user & password.
 When changing any of these, make sure to also pass them to the order-queue image.